Important parking update for Jonathan Lucas Parking Garage in Charleston.

 Requirements

-• A complete MUSC MHA application through the MUSC Office of Enrollment Management.
+• Complete the MUSC MHA application through the MUSC Office of Enrollment Management.

 International Applicants